Housing and Residential Life

 - All non-local freshmen students are required to live in University housing for two academic semesters, as long as space is available.
 This policy does not apply to freshmen students living with parents or legal guardians in Miami-Dade or Broward Counties.

-- University Village, an apartment-style residential community, is an available option to juniors and seniors.
+- University Village, an apartment-style residential community, is an available option to juniors and seniors, who have completed 60 or more credit hours.
 The apartments are fully furnished and include in-apartment washers and dryers, full-size kitchen appliances (stove, refrigerator, microwave, & dishwasher), and reserved parking (extra fee).

 Applying for On-Campus Housing